McModknower/knowrob/src/semweb/README.md

 A collection of triples forms an RDF graph, which is a set of subject-predicate-object triples.

-While the term "triple" is widely used, most of the triple stores in fact support an additional fourth element, usually the "graph" name or "origin" of the triple, which is used to distinguish between different named graphs.
+While the term "triple" is widely used, most of the triple stores in fact support an additional fourth element, usually called the "graph" or "origin" of the triple, which is used to distinguish between different named graphs.
 In such a case, the triple is actually a quadruple and often referred to as a "quad".